-If the outcome of the informal conference is not satisfactory, the student may submit a request in writing for a meeting on the matter to the Department Chair or another faculty member in the Department in instances involving the Chair.
+Second Conference.
+If the student is unsatisfied with the outcomes of the informal conference, then the student may submit a request in writing for a meeting on the matter to the Department Chair or another faculty member in the Department in instances involving the Chair.
 For the meeting, the student will prepare a written statement outlining the basis for the appeal.
+The student also has the right to have a faculty member, another student, or a member of the Center for Student Success present as an observer.
+Due to the nature of this second conference, it should be scheduled as a face-to-face meeting.
+The decision regarding the course grade in question will be made by the faculty member in consultation with the Department Chair (or equivalent).

-The decision regarding the course grade in question will be made by the faculty member in consultation with the Chair or the other faculty member in the Department in instances involving the Chair.
-The student will receive written notification of that decision within three working days.
-Should the faculty member and the Department Chair not be in agreement and the matter not be resolved at the Department level, both the faculty member and the Department Chair will give written statements to the Dean of Faculty explaining the reasons for upholding or altering the grade.
-The Dean of Faculty then will review the matter and recommend action, and will inform the student in writing of the recommended action.
-The Academic Review Committee will hear warranted appeals as determined by the Dean of Faculty.
+Written Notification.
+Following either the initial conference or the second conference, as appropriate, the faculty member will provide the student written notification of the decision.
+A copy of this notification is sent to the Department Chair (or equivalent) and the Dean for Curriculum and Assessment.
+Should the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) not be in agreement, both the faculty member and the Department Chair (or equivalent) will give written statements to the Dean for Curriculum and Assessment explaining the reasons for upholding or altering the grade.
+The Dean for Curriculum and Assessment will then review the matter and recommend action, and will inform the student in writing of the recommended action.